thanasisn/SDR_enhancement_LAP/article/article.md

 }

 \caption{Relation of excess irradiation of CE groups with their duration for Thessaloniki in the period 1994 -- 2023.
-The logarithmic color scale denotes the frequency of the respective groups.}\label{fig:group-2d}
+The logarithmic color scale denotes the frequency of the respective groups.
+Note that 19 pints with duration higher than 60 min are not shown.}\label{fig:group-2d}
 \end{figure}